 Long-term incentive compensation opportunities in the form of equity awards are granted by the Compensation Committee.
-The amount of such equity awards are determined by the Compensation Committee after considering the factors described in "Governance of Executive Compensation Program - Compensation-Setting Process" above.
-The amounts of the equity awards are also intended to provide competitively sized awards and target total direct compensation opportunities within a competitive range relative to our compensation peer group and customized subsets of the Radford Global Technology survey, which included 17 of the 22 companies in the compensation peer group for similar roles and positions for each of our executive officers, taking into consideration the factors described above.
-In fiscal year 2022, the Compensation Committee determined to allow each named executive officer to determine the mix of restricted stock units ("RSUs") and options that make up that individual's equity award.
+The amount and forms of such equity awards are determined by the Compensation Committee after considering the factors described in "Governance of Executive Compensation Program - Compensation-Setting Process" above.
+The amounts of the equity awards are also intended to provide competitively sized awards and target total direct compensation opportunities within a competitive range relative to our compensation peer group and customized subsets of the Radford Global Technology survey, which included 18 of the 22 companies in the compensation peer group and software companies with revenues ranging from \$500 million to \$5 billion for similar roles and positions for each of our executive officers, taking into consideration the factors described above.